 How do I achieve these scores?

-This article provides comprehensive insight and a detailed account of things I did to improve a once slow website to blazing fast like a jet.
+This article provides comprehensive insight and a detailed account of what I did to improve a once-slow website into a blazing-fast one, like a jet.

 Any WordPress website can replicate everything I did; that’s a guarantee.
-There’s no huge investment involved or need to deal with codes.
+There’s no huge investment involved or need to deal with code.ย

-This is the most beginner-friendly approach to optimizing the slow website page speed and fixing CWV Metrics and INP.
+This is the most beginner-friendly approach to optimizing page speed on slow websites and fixing CWV Metrics and INP.ย

 Here’s what you’ll achieve from reading this post and taking action on my recommendations to boost page speed and pass core web vitals.